mpopara/rmsd2D/README.md

 ## Dependencies

-RMSD_matrix.py is a python script bult on Python 3.8.8.
-Script was tested with provided examplary input files under the following configuration:
+RMSD_matrix.py is a python script built on Python 3.8.8.
+Script was tested under the following configuration:

 * Windows 10
 * Python 3.8.8